paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-081-international-criminal-court.md

 <a id="section-7427"></a>
 ## § 7427.
 Authority to free members of the Armed Forces of the United States and certain other persons detained or imprisoned by or on behalf of the International Criminal Court
-**(a) Authority** The President is authorized to use all means necessary and appropriate to bring about the release of any person described in subsection (b) of this section who is being detained or imprisoned by, on behalf of, or at the request of the International Criminal Court.
+**(a) Authority** The President is authorized to use all means necessary and appropriate to bring about the release of any person described in subsection (b) who is being detained or imprisoned by, on behalf of, or at the request of the International Criminal Court.

-**(b) Persons authorized to be freed** The authority of subsection (a) of this section shall extend to the following persons:
+**(b) Persons authorized to be freed** The authority of subsection (a) shall extend to the following persons:

 (1) Covered United States persons.